raganwald-deprecated/homoiconic/2012/01/reuseable-abstractions.md

 ### Why CoffeeScript is an acceptable ClojureScript\*

-There are tremendous benefits to a language making these two things equivalent "all the way down."
+There are tremendous benefits to a language making these two things equivalent "[all the way down][turtles]."
 But for many practical purposes, we can reap the benefits of having arrays and objects be first-class functions by wrapping arrays and objects in a function.
 Here's one such implementation:

 ```coffeescript
 dfunc = (dictionary) ->